kubernetes/enhancements/keps/sig-testing/2420-reducing-kubernetes-build-maintenance/README.md

 Why should this KEP _not_ be implemented?
 -->

-- The make system works best from x86 (though it can cross compile all platforms), largely due to a [bug in the kube-cross image build] and some other small oversights / lack of attention, which we should fix anyhow.
+- The make system works best from x86 (though it can cross compile all platforms), largely due to a [bug in the kube-cross image build] and some other small oversights.
+Improving the existing make system is an explicit non-goal of this KEP, but we support addressing these oversights, and expect the outcome of this KEP will naturally increase available bandwidth to do so.
   - A few other issues related to CGO / $CC on non-amd64 build hosts have already received pull requests / fixes.
   - Remaining issues largely appear trivial, and should be fixed regardless, especially with the proliferation of non-amd64 developer hardware, where contributors will want to build releases matching the official release (with make).